-Pulsar is one of the most highly rated music players out there.
+Pulsar is one of the most highly-rated music players.
 It offers a clean, minimal interface that’s easy to navigate and use.
 It doesn’t have many advanced features like Poweramp, but you get all the standard stuff such as playlists, homescreen widgets, lockscreen controls, gapless playback, crossfading and a sleep timer.

 On top of that you get the option to reorder the way your library is arranged on the main screen.
-You can also change the playback speed (up to 3X faster), download missing album art automatically and ignore certain folders from your library.
+You can also change the playback speed (up to three times faster), download missing album art automatically and ignore certain folders from your library.

 There are plenty of music players available for Android, but these are our picks for the best ones.
 Do you have a suggestion that should have made this list?
 Tell us about it in the comments section below.